Invest In Me

 Scholarship funds lighten the load for father of three studying the chemistry of explosives

 Derrick Ampadu-Boateng (Ph.D.’20/H&S), was first drawn to chemistry because it appealed to his inquisitive nature.
 Now, in the final year of a doctoral program in the Virginia Commonwealth University Department of Chemistry, he uses that curiosity to conduct research that could help save lives on a global scale.

 A native of Ghana in West Africa, Ampadu-Boateng came to VCU via a master’s degree in Tennessee with an open mind about his research interests, but the work of assistant professor Katharine Tibbetts, Ph.D., caught his attention right away.
 He joined Tibbetts’ lab as a research assistant, where he is studying the dynamics of explosive compounds with the goal of improving safety against terrorism.

-Ampadu-Boateng receives a graduate research assistant stipend from the Department of Chemistry as compensation for his work, but the father of three says the cost of his education stills puts a strain on his family.
+Ampadu-Boateng received a graduate research assistant stipend from the Department of Chemistry as compensation for his work, but the father of three says the cost of his education still put a strain on his family.
 Receiving the Albert T. Sneden III Scholarship in Chemistry in 2018, he explains, was instrumental in reducing that burden.

 “It was a huge relief,” he says, adding that the award let him buy books and a laptop.
-“It means a lot because it also makes me feel as if someone is recognizing what I’m doing.
-It encourages me to put in more effort.”
+“It meant a lot because it also made me feel as if someone was recognizing what I was doing.
+It encouraged me to put in more effort.”

-Ampadu-Boateng’s experiences at VCU and in Tibbetts’ lab, he says, have set him up to realize his dream of being an accomplished chemist.
-And once he gets there, he intends to pay it forward.
+Ampadu-Boateng’s experiences at VCU and in Tibbetts’ lab, he says, set him up to realize his dream of being an accomplished chemist, and he intends to pay it forward.

-“My ultimate goal,” he says, “is to complete my Ph.D., get a good job and then hopefully start my own scholarship at VCU to help people who are in need.”
+“My ultimate goal,” he says, “is to get a good job and then hopefully start my own scholarship at VCU to help people who are in need.”